To main content To navigation

 Fee

-750 EUR, Academic/non-profit rate.
-The rates include the tuition fee, course materials, the academic program, access to library and IT facilities, and coffee/tea breaks.
+The rates include the tuition fee, course materials, the academic program, social and plenary program, and coffee/tea breaks.

 Interested?